11 October 2025

 Lectio Divina

-Imagine you are with the disciples.
-What are your thoughts and feelings when you hear the parables of the vigilant servants and of the faithful-prudent steward?
+Imagine you are with Jesus when he speaks to the Pharisees.
+What are your thoughts and feelings when you hear the parable of the rich man and Lazarus?
+With whom do you identify?

 Sunday Snippets